 A conflict of interest might occur when a faculty or staff member has a relationship that may conflict with, or prevent, a person from carrying out duties or exercising good judgment in an independent way, with matters that involve grading or evaluation.
 It is the responsibility of the faculty member to communicate a potential conflict with a course, clerkship, selective or elective director or Student Affairs Dean.
 Where there is a potential for conflict, faculty should decline supervision in any educational activity that will result in a grade or evaluation.
-In situations where a conflict has not been identified by a faculty member, but a student believes one may exist, the student must notify a Student Affairs Dean of the potential conflict.
+In one may exist, the student must notify a Student Affairs Dean of the potential conflict.